 FAQs

-How can I tell if my charger is damaging my phone?
+2) How can I tell if a charger is safe?